unifyai/orchestra/docs/home/make_your_first_request.rst

     interpreter.offline = True
     interpreter.llm.api_key = "YOUR_UNIFY_KEY"
     interpreter.llm.api_base = "https://api.unify.ai/v0/"
-    interpreter.llm.model = "openai/llama-2-7b-chat@anyscale"
+    interpreter.llm.model = "openai/llama-2-70b-chat@anyscale"

     interpreter.chat()

-In this case, we only need to mark the model as :code:`openai/x` to use the :code:`/chat/completions` format!
+In this case, in order to use the :code:`/chat/completions` format, we simply need to set the model as :code:`openai/<insert_model>`!